by Texas Homesteader ~

 We decided that we liked the old-time western look of the Hereford breed.
 So we contacted a breeder and purchased our very first registered Hereford pairs.
 We’ve built our experience from there!

 We’ve gone from that timid inexperienced landowner to raising a herd of registered Hereford cows and calves.

 Living where we do has taught me a new appreciation for the beauty God has blessed us with each and every day.

 I try to be as gentle as I can as I tread on this land and in this life.
 I’ve learned to improve our garden soil so that I can produce more of what we eat.

-Our garden is so productive that we’re able to share with friends, neighbors and community.
-There’s even enough to preserve for later by freezing, dehydrating and canning the rest for winter meals.
+Our garden is so productive there’s enough to feed us and preserve more for later by freezing, dehydrating and canning the rest for winter meals.

 I’ve learned to preserve the rainfall by capturing what flows from our roof.
 We have 3 Rainwater Catchment Systems we utilize now on the homestead.